 There are two things which you should create backups of:

 Your SQL database (SQLite, MySQL or PostgreSQL).
 This is critical and you must always always create automatic backups of your database.
 There are tons of tutorials on the internet on how to do this, and the process depends on the choice of your database.
 For MySQL, see

 mysqldumpand for PostgreSQL, see the

 pg_dumptool.
+For SQLite, it is sufficient to create a backup of the database file.
 You should create a cronjob or timer that does the backups for you on a regular schedule.
 Do not forget to add another one to rotate your backups.